SnapGreen/SE308-winter2020-environmental-app/Backend/server/rawdata/FDA/readme.md

    etc....
 ]

-Another script will upload these files to the database, in order of lowest "xx" to highest, by seeking out the lowest available "branded_food_xx.json", uploading it, then deleting.
-It will check once per day.
+Another script will upload these files to the database, in order of lowest suffix to highest--deleting as it goes.
+We will likely run once per day in batches sufficient to keep us below the limit, yet still leave room for other queries.

+This script isn't blazingly fast--it takes almost two minutes to run on my relatively new computer.
+You should expect hundreds of new files to pop up in your directory--over 600 at least.
+It's doing a lot, and it doesn't need to be run very often.

 Note:  if you receive errors upon running the script re: "\r" in line xx:
    - install dos2unix:  sudo apt install dos2unix